Haunted Fall Travel Destinations: Five Beautiful Places with Dark Histories

 Haunted Hotspots in New Orleans

-Start your adventure at the infamous LaLaurie Mansion, where Madame Delphine LaLaurie left a chilling legacy.
-Then, explore St. Louis Cemetery No. 1, where Voodoo Queen Marie Laveau and countless souls rest in the above-ground tombes that give the city its eerie allure.
-Join a haunted walking tour to uncover ghostly tales and Voodoo legends woven through the French Quarter.
+Start at the infamous LaLaurie Mansion, where Madame Delphine LaLaurie left a chilling legacy.
+Then, explore St. Louis Cemetery No. 1, where Voodoo Queen Marie Laveau and countless souls rest in the above-ground tombs that give the city its eerie allure.
+Join a haunted walking tour to hear ghost stories and learn of Voodoo legends woven through the French Quarter.

-While you’re there, get to know many dishes of gumbo, jambalaya, po'boys, crawfish étouffées… (we could go on and on) and of course finish with a beignet and café au lait at Café du Monde.
-Catch live jazz on Frenchman Street, and for a thrill of a different kind, consider a swamp tour to glide through the bayou and catch glimpses of lurking alligators.
+While you’re there, sample iconic dishes: gumbo, jambalaya, po’boys, crawfish étouffées, and of course, a beignet with café au lait at Café du Monde.
+Catch live jazz on Frenchman Street, and for a different thrill, take a swamp tour on a sunny day to glide through the bayou and spot lurking alligators.

-The Best Spirit in New Orleans: Enjoy a classic Sazerac, because no trip to the Big Easy is complete without it!
-Invented in NOLA, this cocktail will raise more than your spirits — especially as the ghosts of the French Quarter come out to play after dark.
+The Best Spirit in New Orleans: Enjoy a classic Sazerac — invented in NOLA, this cocktail will lift your spirits, especially as the ghosts of the French Quarter come out to play after dark.